Jojjeboy/octane/README.md

 2. **Document in README** - Update this file under "Features" section
 3. **Verify offline** - Test that features work without connectivity

+**Note: All new functionality (Calculations, Charts, Predictions, Connectivity, and Export) has been implemented test-first and fully documented.**

 ### Code Quality

 - Use clear, descriptive naming conventions